-What is being done to prevent the spread of infection?
+What is being done to prevent the spread of the infection?

 Internationally there are strict travel restrictions in place to and from China, anyone displaying symptoms on arrival at airports will be quarantined.
-In Wuhan, face masks are mandatory in public places, with schools and universities closed.
+Face masks are mandatory in many public places, with schools and universities closed across the world.

 What do I need to do to prevent spread?

-– Ensure your business maintains its usual high standards of cleanliness.
+- Ensure your business maintains its usually high standards of cleanliness.

 - Ensure colleagues maintain high standards of hand and respiratory hygiene.

-– Ensure your Food Safety Management System is being followed.
+- Ensure Food Safety Management System is being followed

 - Standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing and avoiding close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.

-– Managing and controlling guest’s personal hygiene is more challenging, it is recommended that hand sanitiser gel and tissues are available on reception desks for guest use.
+- Managing and controlling guest’s personal hygiene is, of course, more challenging, it is recommended that hand sanitiser gel and tissues are available on reception desks for guest use.